arommers/CPP_Modules/01/ex05/README.md

 - **ERROR** level: These messages indicate an unrecoverable error has occurred.
   This is usually a critical issue that requires manual intervention.

-To make the assignment even more confusing 'Harl' seems to be slurring about bacon.
+To make the assignment even more confusing 'Harl' seems to be slurring about bacon or something random.
 Luckily, the contents of the error messages are actually irrelevant.
 They each display a different message when invoked.

-What is important to us is, how they are invoked.
+What is important to us is, how they are invoked, through pointers.

 ---